phuongnam7899/obsidian-vault/2- Source Material/Courses/Cloud Practitioner Essentials.md

 ## Customer Compliance Center
 Contain resources to learn about AWS compliance
 ## AWS Web Application Firewall (WAF)
-- Check the IP before the request come to application
+- Check the IP before the request come to application to prevent DoS and DDoS
+-
 # Module 7: Monitoring and Analytics
 # Module 8: Pricing and Support
 # Module 9: Migration and Innovation